friedemann03/mes_blinky/README.md

 All other files are generated with STM32CubeMX, choosing the Nucleo-F446RE board with all default peripherals initialized.

+I used the retargeting example from Carmine Novellio's Book "Mastering STM - 2nd Edition" and removed unnecessary functionality.

 ## Todos
 - [x] Make simple blinking LED program
 - [x] Make slightly more complex LED program with Button in Interrupt Mode